School of Education and Human Sciences Code

 - Jurisdiction and Authority.
 CAPC shall have plenary jurisdiction over all decisions related to graduate and undergraduate programs, including the following:

-- Teacher Education Committee
+- Teacher Education Committee (TEC)

 - Specific Functions.
 The Committee shall: